-The Department of Industrial Engineering offers three graduate programs at the Master's degree level: a Master of Engineering in Industrial Engineering, a Master of Science in Industrial Engineering with thesis, and a Master of Science in Industrial Engineering without thesis.
-Students in all three programs may choose a specialization in management systems, quality control systems, or manufacturing systems.
+The Department of Industrial Engineering offers a Master of Engineering and Master of Science in Industrial Engineering with thesis, and a Master of Science degree in Industrial Engineering.
+Students may choose a specialization in management systems, quality control systems, or manufacturing systems.